Kardelio/kardelio/README.md

 ## Things that make me, me

 * I love presenting in front of audiences & teaching others about tech & programming.
+* I have a strange, but fun, obsession with keeping my dev flow within a terminal and using it as often as possible.
+Hence I write alot of bash scripts that help automate most of my tasks.
+* I am a big fan of the FOSS movement as a whole and think its really important to advocate that software should be free and open.
+* I love to learn and am always watching videos or reading blogs about different tech/dev based topics to enhance my knowledge.
+* As stated above I have a tech/dev YouTube channel that I am constantly trying to grow & create awesome (hopefully helpful to others) content for.
+So this requires a lot of video & image editing, for those I use Davinchi Resolve & Gimp.
+* It important to me to stay in shape so I go to the gym regularly, do a bunch of bouldering & also play Ultimate Frisbee.

 ## Tech Stack :computer: (My Skills)